7 Functional Aging in Place Bathroom Solutions and Designs

 When it comes to aging-in-place planning, one of the most important rooms to consider is the bathroom.
 It’s a room you use every day, and with the added factor of showering or bathing, it’s easy for it to become a dangerous place if not properly outfitted with an aging-in-place bathroom design.
-Here are some of our favorite aging-in-place bathroom design ideas for your home.
+Here are some of our favorite aging-in-place bathroom and bath solutions for your home.

 Grab Bars & Handrails